-As noted in the report for the Third Quarter of 2009, by letter dated October 30, 2009, the FAA announced that it had denied the Authority's Part 161 Application seeking

-FAA approval for the imposition of a full mandatory nighttime curfew at the Airport.
+As noted in the report for the Third Quarter of 2009, by letter dated October 30, 2009, the FAA announced that it had denied the Authority's Part 161 Application seeking FAA approval for the imposition of a full mandatory nighttime curfew at the Airport.
 The FAA's decision indicated that it did not find that the Application satisfied four of the six statutory conditions required for a restriction to be approved under Part 161, and that it viewed the ongoing acoustical treatment program at the Airport as the viable method for addressing the Airport's noise problems.

-The RATP program is an approved mitigation measure contained in the Authority's second Part 150 Study completed in 1998 and approved by the FAA in 2000.
-The Authority has now completed a third Part 150 Study including a Noise Exposure Map (NEM) and an NCP which is now with FAA for their review.
-Once approved, it will enable the Authority to apply for further grant funding to continue the program as provided for in the NCP.
-Until approved, the Authority will not be able to add any additional units to the RATP program.
-The mitigation measures being studied by the Authority for inclusion in the NCP are as follows:
+The RATP program is an approved mitigation measure contained in both the Authority's second and third Part 150 Studies approved by the FAA in 2000 2016.
+The Authority has now completed and submitted a pre-application to the FAA for grant funding to continue the program as provided for in the NCP.
+The mitigation measures approved for inclusion in the NCP are as follows: